 Dr. Beatty completed her externship year at House Ear Clinic in Los Angeles, where she had the opportunity to provide diverse services in the areas of diagnostics, hearing aids, bone conduction devices, and cochlear implants.
 Her areas of interest include aural rehabilitation, amplification, and humanitarian audiology.

 Amber graduated from California State University San Marcos with a bachelor’s degree in human development with an emphasis in children’s services.
-She attended a post graduate program for speech- language pathology where she was introduced to the field of audiology.
-Amber is currently a student doctor of audiology at the University of the Pacific.
+She attended University of the Pacific in San Francisco for her post graduate speech-language pathology program where she was introduced to the field of Audiology.
+Amber completed her fourth year externship with our office and has been hired as a full-time Audiologist.

 Originally from the East Coast, Nicole Mungcal, Au.D., received both her bachelor’s in speech-language pathology & audiology and her clinical doctorate in audiology (Au.D.) from Towson University in Maryland.
 She completed her clinical fellowship year in Manhattan at New York University Langone Health, where she provided a variety of diagnostic and amplification services to a diverse population.
 She is a member of the American Speech-Language-Hearing Association and the American Academy of Audiology.
 Her areas of professional interest include the diagnosis and treatment of hearing loss, electrophysiological assessments and auditory processing disorders.